vincent-4/proxy-server/README.md

 # Terminal UI HTTP/HTTPS Proxy Server

 An interactive proxy server with a beautiful Terminal User Interface (TUI) built using [Bubbletea][bubbletea].
 Monitor your proxy traffic in real-time with a clean, responsive interface.
+Hit play below to see a quick demo!

 https://github.com/user-attachments/assets/a0f2b319-ddae-43e9-a6b0-47a25f18bc72